techbusker/npm-app/README.md

 **Works on Mac/Linux only.**
 Run following command in Terminal: `sudo chown -R $(whoami) ~/.npm`.
 ### 3. How to store additional assets indirectly related to this application?
 Create a new directory with name `media` inside `app` directory.
 Please store any PSD, AI, EPS, DOC, TXT, PDF files here.
+Please use lowercase letters when storing files under `media` folder.
+Please use hyphens instead of underscores for longer filenames.
+Do not add spaces inbetween filenames.
 ### 4. What steps to follow when application's coding is complete?
 1. Update Application's description in following files:
     1.  package.json